TheCandidStartup/TheCandidStartup.github.io/_drafts/css-react-components.md

 | 9 | First layer | `!important` |
 | 10 | Inline style | `!important` |

 Just to make things more fun, the layer order is reversed when tagged with `!important`.
-There's a new `@scope` feature in CSS which adds an additional level of complexity.
+There's also a new `@scope` feature in CSS which adds an additional level of complexity.
 I'm going to ignore it for now as it's not yet been universally adopted.

 # Specificity